wolcade/exygy-frontend-assessment-part-1/README.md

 We ask that you do not use any outside design system libraries (like Material UI or Bootstrap), but you are free to use more low-level CSS tools if you wish (like Tailwind, Emotion, SASS).

-You can share your project with us as a repo on GitHub (@seanmalbert, @ludtkemorgan, @emilyjablonski, @yazeedloonat, @kramduckner, @colinbuyck) or as a zip file in your email chain.
+You can share your project with us as a repo on GitHub (@seanmalbert, @ludtkemorgan, @emilyjablonski, @yazeedloonat, @kramduckner, @colinbuyck, @adriencyberspace) or as a zip file in your email chain.
 We look forward to seeing it!

 ## Available Scripts